When you’re finished with a task, you can click the checkbox (to the left of the task name) to complete it.

-If the task you’re looking for was filed in a project that has been archived, you can still use the search bar to look for it or click "Archive" in Favorites to search for it manually.
-Archived tasks cannot be reopened and must have their project restored first.
+If the task you’re looking for was filed in a project that has been completed, you can still use the search bar to look for it or click "Completed Projects" in Favorites to search for it manually.
+Tasks in completed projects cannot be reopened and must have their project restored first.

 Clear Completed Tasks Manually

-If your team would prefer to see completed tasks in the active project view to keep track of how much is being completed each day or week (and to see how much there is left to complete), you can enable the clear completed tasks manually feature for individual workspaces.
+If your organization would prefer to see completed tasks in the active project view to keep track of how much is being completed each day or week (and to see how much there is left to complete), you can enable the clear completed tasks manually feature for individual teams.

 To do so, click the

-v icon next to the team name on the left side of the blue header bar and select "Workspaces."
+v icon next to the organization name on the left side of the blue header bar and select "Teams."

 Then click the

-v next to the name of the workspace you want to enable the preference in and select "Edit Workspace."
+v next to the name of the team you want to enable the preference in and select "Edit Team."

-On the "Edit Workspace" dialog, toggle on the switch next to "Clear completed tasks manually."
+On the "Edit Team" dialog, toggle on the switch next to "Clear completed tasks manually."

 Going forward, any tasks you complete will remain in the project view, though greyed out.